-Your preschooler can practice fine motor skills with this adorable paint resist toy boat art project inspired by the book Toy Boat.
+Your preschooler can practice fine motor skills with this adorable paint resist toy boat art project inspired by our favorite boat books for kids.

 Ahoy there!
 It’s the theme of BOATS at our Weekly Virtual Book Club for Kids